PrivateBin/PrivateBin/README.md

 This is a fork of ZeroBin, originally developed by [Sébastien Sauvage](https://github.com/sebsauvage/ZeroBin).
-It was refactored code to allow easier and cleaner extensions and has now much more features than the original.
+It was refactored to allow easier and cleaner extensions and has now much more features than the original.
 It is however still fully compatible to the original ZeroBin 0.19 data storage scheme.
 Therefore such installations can be upgraded to this fork without loosing any data.